dhedey/preinterpret/README.md

 ## Future Extension Possibilities

-### Add github docs page / rust book

-Add a github docs page / rust book at this repository, to allow us to build out a suite of examples, like `serde` or the little book of macros.

 ### Destructuring / Parsing Syntax, and Declarative Macros 2.0

 I have a vision for having preinterpret effectively replace the use of declarative macros in the Rust ecosystem, by: